mtsmn/IoT/index.md

 <!--
 ## Step 2: Analyze your device data
 {: #analyzing_data}
 Start exploring the real-time data that the devices are sending to {{site.data.keyword.iot_short_notm}}.
 {{site.data.keyword.iot_short_notm}} includes the following analytics tools:
 - [Boards and cards](data_visualization.html) to visualize your real-time device data.
 - [Rules and actions](analytics.html) that are triggered by real-time device data.
 For a quick getting started example, see the [Using Rules and Actions with IBM Watson IoT Platform Cloud Analytics ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/recipes/tutorials/using-rules-and-actions-with-ibm-watson-iot-platform-cloud-analytics/){:new_window} developerWorks recipe.
 -->

 ## Step 2: Create applications to consume your device data
 {: #develop_applications}

-Extend the data analytics features of {{site.data.keyword.iot_short_notm}} by creating and connecting your own applications to consume real-time and historical device data.
+Create and connect your own applications to consume device data.

 For more information, see the following topics:
 - Explore the [application developer documentation](applications/api.html) and the [{{site.data.keyword.iot_short_notm}} API Documentation](reference/api.html).
 - Explore the [{{site.data.keyword.iot_short_notm}} client libraries](iot_platform_client_lib.html) that provide tools and files to build and develop code for integrating and connecting your devices and applications.
 - [Connect a {{site.data.keyword.cloudantfull}} service](cloudant_connector.html) to your {{site.data.keyword.iot_short_notm}} to store historical device data.
+- Create your own rules by using the new [embedded rules (Beta)](information_management/im_rules.html) feature.